 We can configure a few things that are not enabled by default such as additional queries

-For ultimate control, I've disabled the default queries and listed what I want, in our case, I'm adding extended security and security and quality queries, and of course C# 👍
+I have left the default queries and listed some extensions, in our case, I'm adding extended security and security and quality queries, and of course C# 👍

 This configuration simply goes into a yaml file.